Maple Cinnamon Cranberry Pear Sauce – sweet and tangy, quick and easy! You will never go back to the gelatinous canned stuff again!

 This cranberry pear sauce is the real deal and it couldn’t be easier.
 Seriously, I don’t understand why more people don’t make their own cranberry sauce.
 It takes all of about 20 minutes and almost all of that is hands OFF time.

 A Versatile Sauce or Spread

-If you have leftovers of this glorious red sauce, you can use it as a spread for toast, muffins, waffles, pancakes, etc., top it with a little banana “ice cream”, throw it in a smoothie, make oatmeal crumble bars with a cranberry filling, etc. Or try my Cranberry Smoothie recipe.
+If you have leftovers of this glorious red sauce, you can use it as a spread for toast, muffins, waffles, pancakes, etc., top it with a little banana “ice cream”, throw it in a smoothie, make oatmeal crumble bars with a cranberry filling, etc. Or try my Cranberry Smoothie or Creamy Cranberry Oatmeal recipes.
 The list is endless, but really, if you want to assure yourself of leftovers, you might want to double the recipe. 🙂

 Maple Cinnamon Cranberry Pear Sauce